g-leech/argmin-gravitas/_posts/2025-06-20-narrative-dynamics-in-llms.markdown

 Note that post-training is not pure gain! e.g. GPT-4's calibration suffered from it.
 Base models are more creative / unhinged.

-Post-training is character training; but character training does not succeed in specifying it .
+Post-training is character training; but it does not succeed in specifying the character in full detail.
+There's a big gap which needs to be filled in, and all there is to fill it is training data, including fictions.

 <br>